aisland-dao/docusign/README.md

 ```
 ./test.sh
 ```
-if everyworks, you should see the node server running:
+if everything works, you should see the node server running:
 ```
-DocSig Server - v.1.00
+DocSig Server - v.x.xx
 Listening on port tcp/3000 ....
 ```
 open a new session and execute: